What you need to do to comply with regulations on manufactured products you place on the market in Great Britain.

 Products imported for further manufacture and components

-When products are imported into GB for further manufacture or processing, they are not considered placed on the market because only fully manufactured products can be considered to be placed on the market.
-Under these circumstances, the GB manufacturer of the finished product has the sole and ultimate responsibility for ensuring it is UKCA compliant before placing it on the GB market from 11pm 31 December 2022.
+When products are imported into GB for further manufacture or processing, they are not considered placed on the market.
+Only fully manufactured products can be considered placed on the market.
+Under these circumstances, the GB manufacturer of the finished product has the sole and ultimate responsibility for ensuring it is compliant before placing it on the GB market.

 A finished product must be compliant with all applicable legislation when placed on the GB market.
-This may include a requirement for the components of the product to be individually conformity assessed and marked, and manufacturers should check product-specific legislation for further details.
-Also see below for further guidance on the use of spare parts.
+Components may be placed on the market separately and can constitute a fully manufactured product in their own right.
+This may include a requirement for the components of the product to be individually conformity assessed and marked.

 If the components required CE marking at the time they were first placed on the GB market, then the person selling the components must check they are currently CE marked.
 They must also check they are properly labelled and accompanied by the required documents.